flectra-hq/documentation-user/accounting/others/taxes/create.rst

 How to create new taxes
 ========================

-Odoo's tax engine is very flexible and support many different type of
+Flectra's tax engine is very flexible and support many different type of
 taxes: value added taxes (VAT), eco-taxes, federal/states/city taxes, retention, withholding taxes, etc. For most countries, your system is pre-configured with the right taxes.

 This section details how you can define new taxes for specific use cases.

-* Go to :menuselection:`Accounting --> Configuration --> Taxes`.
+* Go to :menuselection:`Invoicing --> Configuration --> Accounting --> Taxes`.
 From this menu, you
   get all the taxes you can use: sales taxes and purchase taxes.

 .. image:: media/create01.png